How do I import a private key?

 A few notes before getting started:

 - Exodus supports importing both compressed and uncompressed private keys.

-Exodus supports both compressed and uncompressed Private Keys.
-Also, for Bitcoin and Bitcoin Cash Exodus also supports importing encrypted (password protected) Private Keys.
+- For Bitcoin and Bitcoin Cash, Exodus also supports importing encrypted (password protected) private keys.

-Here, Bitcoin is used as an example; you can substitute for the asset you need.
-In some assets the option will be "Move Funds (WIF)...".
-The reason for this difference is that for Bitcoin and Bitcoin Cash you can also import encrypted Private Keys, as mentioned above, and for Ethereum based assets there's no WIF format of the Private Key.
+For some assets, the option will be "Move Funds (WIF)...".
+The reason for this difference is that for Bitcoin and Bitcoin Cash you can also import encrypted Private Keys and for Ethereum based assets there's no WIF format of the private key